mmcnicol/presentations/micro-frontends.md

 # micro-frontends

-* micro-frontends enable splitting of monolithic frontends into independent and smaller micro applications
+* micro-frontends enable splitting of monolithic frontends into individual and semi-independent and smaller units
-* are concerned with the presentation layer of a modern web application
+* are concerned with decomposition of the presentation layer
+* share the main principles, benefits, and issues of microservices

+## micro applications, mini applications
-* enable the decomposition of the front-end into individual and semi-independent front-ends, and creating independent services that interact together
+* enable splitting of monolithic applications into individual and semi-independent and smaller micro applications
+* are concerned with decomposition of the presentation layer, business layer, and database access layer
 * are not concerned with separating the frontend and back-end completely from each other
-* micro-frontends share the main principles, benefits, and issues of microservices

-## micro applications, mini applications
-* have an isolated/dedicated business layer
+* have an isolated/dedicated business/domain layer
 * can utilise a dedicated/independant database schema
+* can be accessed on their own, or integrated into a parent/container/skelaton application
+  * if accessed on their own, require certain mandatory inputs (context)
+* share the main principles, benefits, and issues of microservices
 * use/require common services
   * logging, audit, error
   * security (authentication, authorisation)